POST - Do You Qualify?

 Utah Code Ann. § 53-6-203 outlines the requirements for admission to basic law enforcement training programs.

-(b) The applicant shall be at least 21 years old at the time of appointment as a peace officer.
+(b) be at least 21 years old at the time of certification as a special function officer or correctional officer;

-(d) The applicant may not have been convicted of a crime for which the applicant could have been punished by imprisonment in a federal penitentiary or by imprisonment in the penitentiary of this or another state.
+(d) have not been convicted of a crime for which the applicant could have been punished by imprisonment in a federal penitentiary or by imprisonment in the penitentiary of this or another state;

-(i) Notwithstanding Utah Code Ann. § 77-18, regarding expungements, or a similar statute or rule of any other jurisdiction, any conviction obtained in this state or other jurisdiction may be considered for purposes of this section.
+(3) (a) Notwithstanding any expungement statute or rule of any other jurisdiction, any conviction obtained in this state or other jurisdiction, including a conviction that has been expunged, dismissed, or treated in a similar manner to either of these procedures, may be considered for purposes of this section.

 POST's Policy and Procedures addresses convictions or involvement in criminal offenses.